-Nodular hyperplasia has been described as a benign, age-related change in dogs.
-It is usually associated with a VH and may be confused histologically with hepatic adenoma.
-Nodular hyperplasia does not cause clinical disease but is accompanied by increased liver enzyme activity, particularly AP.
+Nodular hyperplasia (proliferative hepatocytes maintaining single-celled hepatic cord architecture with normal reticulin support) occurs as a benign, age-related microscopic or grossly apparent small mass lesion in dogs.
+It is often associated with a VH, lacks a defining remodeled border (as characterizes regenerative nodules), and may be confused histologically with adenomatous hyperplasia or hepatic adenoma (demonstrating proliferative disorganized hepatocytes forming thick hepatic cords with diminished reticulin support).
+Although nodular hyperplasia does not cause clinical disease, it can be accompanied by increased liver enzyme activity, particularly ALP.
 Unless the liver is diffusely remodeled with nodular lesions (secondary to degenerative VH), TSBA concentrations remain normal.
-Ultrasonographically, nodular hyperplasia is associated with hypoechoic hepatic nodules set against a hyperechoic background.
-Cytology of an aspirate may discriminate neoplastic cells or inflammatory cells but cannot rule out either disorder.
-Biopsy is necessary for differentiation between mass regenerative nodules, cirrhosis, or neoplasia.
+Ultrasonographically, nodular hyperplasia is associated with hypoechoic hepatic nodules set against a hyperechoic background (if associated with glycogen-like VH).
+Cytology of an aspirate may discriminate dysplastic, neoplastic, or inflammatory cells but cannot exclude any of these disorders.
+Biopsy is necessary to differentiate between nodular hyperplasia, dysplastic microscopic nodules, regenerative nodules, cirrhosis, and neoplasia.

-Last full review/revision March 2012 by Sharon A. Center, DVM, DACVIM
+Last full review/revision May 2015 by Sharon A. Center, BS, DVM, DACVIM